 2

 A maximum loss of 12% or less of butane working capacity is required following 150 load/purge cycles as well as preconditioning and purge with warm 77°F± 4°F (25°C± 2°C) dry air.
 A common cycle is measuring the change in butane working capacity following the procedure in Section 5.2.1 performing the load/purge using 150 cycles of load with a mixture of 50 percent gasoline (or butane) vapor/air loaded at 40 grams/hr, and purged each time with a minimum of 300 bed volumes of dry air per flow rates specified in Section 5.2.1.
 The canister butane working capacity must be recalculated according to Section 5.2.1.
-The initial BWC should be established before fuel exposure of between 10 and 100 BWC cycles and the final BWC should be established after 150 cycles of fuel exposure by performing not more than 10 BWC cycles.
+The initial BWC should be established before the 50 percent gasoline (or butane) vapor/air mixture exposure of between 10 and 100 BWC cycles and the final BWC should be established after 150 cycles of the 50 percent gasoline (or butane) vapor/air mixture exposure by performing not more than 10 BWC cycles.